 Plays a game from a record file.
-The g key is a keyboard equivalent.
+The Ctr1-0 key is a keyboard equivalent.
 A pop-up dialog prompts you for the file name.
 If the file contains more than one game, a second pop-up dialog displays a list of games (with information drawn from their PGN tags, if any), and you can select the one you want.
 Alternatively, you can load the Nth game in the file directly, by typing the number N after the file name, separated by a space.

 The game file parser will accept PGN (portable game notation), or in fact almost any file that contains moves in algebraic notation.
 Notation of the form 'P@f7' is accepted for piece-drops in bughouse games; this is a nonstandard extension to PGN.
-If the file includes a PGN position (FEN tag), or an old-style XBoard position diagram bracketed by '[--' and '--]' before the first move, the game starts from that position.
+If the file includes a PGN position (FEN tag), or an oldstyle XBoard position diagram bracketed by '[--' and '--]' before the first move, the game starts from that position.
 Text enclosed in parentheses, square brackets, or curly braces is assumed to be commentary and is displayed in a pop-up window.
 Any other text in the file is ignored.
-PGN variations (enclosed in parentheses) are treated as comments; XBoard is not able to walk variation trees.
+PGN variations (enclosed in parentheses) also are treated as comments; however, if you rights-click them in the comment window, XBoard will shelve the current line, and load the the selected variation, so you can step through it.
+You can later revert to the previous line with the 'Revert' command.
+This way you can walk quite complex variation trees with XBoard.
 The nonstandard PGN tag [Variant "varname"] functions similarly to the -variant command-line option (see below), allowing games in certain chess variants to be loaded.
+Note that it must appear before any FEN tag for XBoard to recognize variant FENs appropriately.
 There is also a heuristic to recognize chess variants from the Event tag, by looking for the strings that the Internet Chess Servers put there when saving variant ("wild") games.